 The smaller your production volume is, the higher the % of setup time relative to actual production time.
 And the lower your production time, the slower your gluer speed would be because the operator has no time (or it is not worth the time) to tune your gluer to run faster.

 Let’s take an example: If your setup takes you 15 minutes to run a box at 40,000 per hour, and you produce 10,000 boxes, then your production is 15 minutes.
 This results in a total production time of 30 minutes.
 At this point, you might as well just use the hand-packing mode with 1-2 minutes setup and run at 20,000 per hour.

 So, what I want to draw your attention to is that there’s this tipping point where the setup time becomes less important because your production volume is high enough that your operator(s) and management will want to take the time to tune your folder-gluers to the maximum speed.

 When I speak of potential, I am talking about whether you’ve pushed your folder-gluer to its maximum capacity.

 Are you at the point where you can no longer produce more because you’ve reached your full capacity?

 If you shouted “Yes” at the top of your lungs, then keep reading.

 If the reasons come down to limited shifts or man-power then we can agree that you’re capable of producing more, but you aren’t doing so...due to human limitations.

-Today, a few companies use packing help stations/tables, most use box turners (right angle packers) and many are somewhere between semi-automated to fully-automated packers.
+Today, a few companies use fully manual packing, most use Collecting Tables (box turners) and many are somewhere between semi-automated to fully-automated packers.